 Come explore Allentown – we would love to have you!
 If you are interested in joining the community, contact the Sons of Israel office at 610.433.6089 for home hospitality information.

 * “Allentown,” 1982 song by Billy Joel, is really about the decline of Bethlehem’s steel industry, but Allentown was chosen as the song’s title because it was easier to rhyme.
 Nonetheless, after the song became a hit record, Billy Joel was awarded a key to the city by Allentown’s mayor.
-Listen to the song here: http://www.youtube.com/watch?v=hU3hAYQREU4
+Click to listen to the song.

 Click on the links below to find more information (thanks to Hillel Wiener) on things to do and places to stay in the area!